 Will has funded healthcare for 94 patients in 13 countries.

-Vouch is a 53-year-old woman from Cambodia.
+Keang is a 37-year-old factory worker from Cambodia.
 She is married with a daughter and her husband works as a construction worker.
 She enjoys doing her housework, cooking, and taking care of her daughter.
 Ten years ago, she went to the river to look for snails for food.
 When she was dunking in deep water her right ear filled with water.
 Since that day she has had ear discharge and pain.
 Keang also had a serious ear infection.
 This infection caused the tympanic membrane, or the ear drum, in her right ear to perforate.
-For this reason, Vouch experiences hearing loss, tinnitus, discharge, pain, and itchiness.
-She has a difficult time hearing others and cannot communicate clearly with others or fully perform her job at the factory.
+For this reason, Keang experiences ear discharge, tinnitus, and hearing loss.
+She cannot communicate clearly with others or fully perform her job at the factory.
 Keang traveled to our medical partner's care center to receive treatment.
-On October 21, she will undergo a myringoplasty procedure in her right ear.
+On April 23rd, she will undergo a myringoplasty procedure in her right ear.
 During this procedure, surgeons will close the perforation.
-Our medical partner, Children's Surgical Centre, is requesting $423 to fund this procedure.
+Our medical partner, Children's Surgical Centre, is requesting $464 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-Vouch said, "I hope that my sister will able to hear clearly with no infection so she can feel better and do her job well," Keang's sister said.
+"I hope that my sister will able to hear clearly with no infection so she can feel better and do her job well," Keang's sister said.